Nonlinear inverse problem by T-matrix completion. I. Theory: Computational shortcuts

 To the right, we have indicated the computational complexity of each step.
-The goal of Steps 2 and 3 is to find a diagonal matrix $D$ that in some sense ''corresponds'' to the previously-computed T-matrix.
-More specifically, we compute $V$ that corresponds to $T$ exactly but is not diagonal in Step 2 and then seek a diagonal matrix $D$ that minimizes the entry-wise norm $\Vert V - D \Vert_2$ in Step 3.
-Obviously, the latter task is achieved by simply nullifying all off-diagonal elements of $V$.
+The goal of Steps 2 and 3 is to find a diagonal matrix $D$ that in some sense approximates the previously-computed T-matrix.
+More specifically, we compute $V$ that corresponds to $T$ exactly but is not diagonal in Step 2 and then seek a diagonal approximation to $V$ denoted by $D$.
+The last operation is governed by the ``force-diagonalization'' operator ${\mathcal D}[\cdot ]$, which in turn depends on the weight function $\rho(\ell)$.
+As was mentioned above, the simplest choice of this weight function is such that $\rho(\ell_{ki}) = \delta_{ki}$ (we only need to define $\rho(\ell)$ for a set of discrete values of the argument).
+This choice of the weight function minimizes the entry-wise norm $\Vert V - D \Vert_2$.
 An alternative approach is to seek a diagonal matrix $D$ that satisfies the equation

 in the minimum $L_2$-norm sense (of course, \eqref{short_2a} can not be satisfied exactly by any diagonal matrix $D$).
 The above is a classical minimization problem, which has the following analytical solution: